LucieThel/phenology-metrics/README.md

 Run example.R code to execute the functions.
-See phenology_metrics.R and simulation_birth_phenology.R codes for a detailed description of each function.
+See phenology_metrics.R and simulation_birth_phenology_norm.R codes for a detailed description of each function.

-This readme.txt file was generated on 2021-05-19 by Lucie Thel
+This readme.txt file was generated on 2021-09-03 by Lucie Thel